Home Care Workers: Overtime and Other Wage and Hour Laws

 Live-In Domestic Service Workers

-A live-in worker may live, work, and sleep in the home for 7 days a week and have no other home of their own.
-A worker may also be considered “live-in" if they live, work, and sleep on the premises 5 days a week or 120 hours or more.
+A live-in worker may live, work, and sleep in the home for seven days a week and have no other home of their own.
+A worker is "live-in" help if they reside, work, and sleep on the premises five days a week or 120 hours or more.